What is Operational Risk Management or ORM?

 - Decision-making process for a procedure where major risks are involved become effective.

-- The future risks can be minimized by taking effective measures at the early stage.
+- The future operational risks can be minimized by taking effective measures at the early stage.

 - The increased trust of customers and staff as people like to associated with institutions which are less prone to risk.